Textualize/textual/docs/guide/layout.md

 Notice that the first widget yielded from the `compose` method appears at the top of the display, the second widget appears below it, and so on.
-Inside `vertical_layout.css`, we assign `layout: vertical` to `Screen`.
+Inside `vertical_layout.css`, we've assigned `layout: vertical` to `Screen`.
-`Screen` is the parent container of the widgets yielded from the `App.compose` method.
+`Screen` is the parent container of the widgets yielded from the `App.compose` method, and can be thought of as the terminal window itself.

 !!! note

     The `layout: vertical` CSS isn't *strictly* necessary in this case, since Screens use a `vertical` layout by default.

-We've assigned each child `.box` a height of `1fr`, to ensure they're each allocated an equal portion of the available height.
+We've assigned each child `.box` a height of `1fr`, which ensures they're each allocated an equal portion of the available height.

 You might also have noticed that the child widgets are the same width as the screen, despite nothing in our CSS file suggesting this.
-This is because widgets automatically expand to the width of their parent container (in this case, the `Screen`).
+This is because widgets expand to the width of their parent container (in this case, the `Screen`).

-Just like other styles, `layout` can be adjusted at runtime by modifying the `styles` of a `Widget` instance.
+Just like other styles, `layout` can be adjusted at runtime by modifying the `styles` of a `Widget` instance:

 ```python
 widget.styles.layout = "vertical"
 ```

-Using `fr` units above guaranteed that the children fill the available height of the parent.
+Using `fr` units guarantees that the children fill the available height of the parent.
 However, if the total height of the children exceeds the available space, then Textual will automatically add a scrollbar to the parent `Screen`.